gear-foundation/academy/docs/17-auction-state/state-and-logic.md

     },
 }
 ```

-Then add the fields to the contract state:
+In the contract state, we need to add the following fields:

 ```rust
 #[derive(Default)]